vdavid/node-mautic/README.md

 To run the tests, fill the `apiUrl`, `username`, and `password` fields in `MauticConnector.i.test.js`.
 ## Thanks

- - To https://github.com/sambarnes90/node-mautic/ for the code I started from
+ - To https://github.com/vdavid/node-mautic/ for the original code!
- - To my company [CodeBerry](https://codeberryschool.com) that allowed me to do this work and open-source it.